Joaquín Caparrós: Foreign stints and return to La Liga

-On 27 July 2011, Caparrós accepted a one-year offer from Swiss Super League team Neuchâtel Xamax FCS, who had sacked François Ciccolini after losing the first two games of the campaign.
+On 27 July 2011, Caparrós accepted a one-year offer from Swiss Super League team Neuchâtel Xamax, who had sacked François Ciccolini after losing the first two games of the campaign.
 He resigned after just five matches, following a disagreement with owner Bulat Chagaev.
-On 3 October, RCD Mallorca vice-president Lorenzo Serra Ferrer announced that the Balearic Islands side had reached an agreement with the manager.
+On 3 October, Mallorca vice-president Lorenzo Serra Ferrer announced that the Balearic Islands side had reached an agreement with the manager.

 On 4 February 2013, after a promising start of the season, with three home wins and two away draws in the first five rounds, Caparrós was relieved of his duties as Mallorca ranked second-bottom.
 His last game in charge was a 3–0 away loss against Real Sociedad.

-Caparrós was given a two-year contract extension on 23 May 2014, after finishing his debut campaign with Levante UD in tenth position.
-However, the following week, he left and joined Granada CF of the same league.
+Caparrós was given a two-year contract extension on 23 May 2014, after finishing his debut campaign with Levante in tenth position.
+However, the following week, he left and joined Granada of the same league.

 On 16 January 2015, as Granada ranked last in the table and had just been ousted from the domestic cup by Sevilla (6–1 on aggregate), Caparrós was relieved of his duties.
-He returned to work in early November of the following year, replacing the sacked Enrique Martín at the helm of CA Osasuna but being himself dismissed on 5 January 2017 after seven losses in as many league games.
+He returned to work in early November of the following year, replacing the sacked Enrique Martín at the helm of Osasuna but being himself dismissed on 5 January 2017 after seven losses in as many league games.

-On 2 June 2017, Caparrós left Europe for the first time in his career to manage Qatari club Al Ahli SC (Doha).
+On 2 June 2017, Caparrós left Europe for the first time in his career to manage Qatari club Al Ahli.
 He resigned on 27 December, citing personal reasons.

 Sevilla return

-Caparrós returned to Sevilla on 28 April 2018 following the dismissal of Vincenzo Montella, being appointed caretaker manager until the end of the season.
+Caparrós returned to Sevilla on 28 April 2018 following the dismissal of Vincenzo Montella, being appointed as caretaker manager until the end of the season.
 In May, after the signing of Pablo Machín as his successor, he was named the club's director of football.

-On 15 March 2019, Caparrós again took over as caretaker until the end of the season following the dismissal of Machín after only ten months in charge, after Sevilla were knocked out of the Europa League round of 16 by SK Slavia Prague.
+On 15 March 2019, Caparrós again took over as caretaker until the end of the season following the dismissal of Machín after only ten months in charge, after Sevilla were knocked out of the Europa League round of 16 by Slavia Prague.